 Because our product candidates are designed to be self-administered subcutaneously by patients, they are drug-device combination products that require coordination within the FDA and similar foreign regulatory agencies for review of their device and drug components.
 Although the FDA and similar foreign regulatory agencies have systems in place for the review and approval of combination products such as ours, we may experience delays in the development and commercialization of our product candidates due to regulatory timing constraints and uncertainties in the product development and approval process.
+For example, in June 2018, the FDA issued a CRL with respect to our NDA for FUROSCIX, indicating, among other things, that certain device modifications may be required to our sc2Wear Infusor device.
+In February 2019, we discontinued use of the sc2Wear Infusor and transitioned to the next generation SmartDose drug delivery system.
+We cannot assure you that the FDA will not require device modifications with respect to this next generation device following its review of any regulatory submission that we make.
+Any such findings could further delay regulatory approval for FUROSCIX or any of our other product candidates that incorporate our next generation device.

-The commercial success of Furoscix and any other product candidates, if approved, depends upon attaining market acceptance by hospital networks, physicians, patients, third-party payers and the medical community.
+The commercial success of FUROSCIX and any other product candidates, if approved, depends upon attaining market acceptance by hospital networks, physicians, patients, third-party payers and the medical community.